dbayardAWS/EMRintro/L1c-EMRCreate.md

 ![screenshot](images/EMR2.png)

-* Click on "Go to advanced options"
+* Then click on the "Go to advanced options" link

 ![screenshot](images/EMR3.png)